kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I see the waitress sort of whirl backwards a bit as they brush past her.
 - The waitress goes off sick and doesn't return.
 - It is now 7 days she is off sick.
 She had a very bad cough.
 This might be irrelevant.
-- I believe it is *highly* likely these two came into my room to add substances to my toiletries or whatever it is they do.
-- They must be *going equipped* at all times.
+- These two were tasked to enter my room (possibly with the black maid's help because she couldn't look me in the eye) and add poison to my toiletries.
-- My eye health has deteriorated massively this week in Lourdes.
+- My eye health deteriorates massively this week in Lourdes.
-- Having been to police and doctors all over Europe about being stalked and poisoned over the last years, my sudden-onset pre-glaucoma condition amongst other things, and literally no-one wants to help me, I have no other option but to write it down.
-- Are they trying to blind me so that I can't continue to write?
 - There is a lot of activity on X, especially after I post a response to all this.

 ![Taya toll](../../content/images/taya-toll.png)